Houston Dynamo records and statistics

 This article is a list of statistics and records relating to Houston Dynamo.
 The Houston Dynamo is an American professional soccer club based in Houston, Texas.
 The club was founded in 2006 and plays in Major League Soccer.

 This list encompasses the major honors won by Houston Dynamo and records set by the club, their coaches, and their players.
 The player records section includes details of the club's leading goal scorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Houston Dynamo players on the international stage.
 The club's attendance records at Robertson Stadium are also included in the list.

 Honors

 Houston Dynamo's first trophy was the Carolina Challenge Cup, a preseason tournament before the 2006 campaign.
 Houston went on to win the 2006 MLS Cup before duplicating the feat in the 2007 MLS Cup.
 They returned to the MLS cup in 2011 and 2012, both times Falling to the host Los Angeles Galaxy.
 In 2015 the Dynamo won they're third Carolina Challenge Cup and two years later won another preseason tournament, The Desert Diamond Cup.
+The Dynamo have also won two editions of the U.S. Open Cup.
+The first in 2018 and the most recent in 2023.